SuperSpaceEye/markdown-to-patchouli/README.md

 to your project's `repositories` and add the plugin to your `plugins` with `id "com.ssblur.mtp"`, optionally with a version specifier.

+NOTE: Currently Maven for Github Packages requires authentication.
+I am working on setting up an alternative which is easier to use.

 You can configure this plugin using the `mtp` Object.
 Usage (with default values) is detailed below.